AndyWangSFU/AC215_TBD_1/README.md

 (2) `src/preprocessing/process.py`  - This script performs the preprocessing steps on the metadata and images.
 There are three key functions:

 - a)	"update_metadata"
 -       Function: Process a metadata file.
 Drop NA values in label.
 Look for potential corrupted and non-existing images.
 If found, drop the corresponding row from the metadata.
-Save the cleaned metadata in.a folder called “cleaned metadata”.
+Save the cleaned metadata in a folder called “cleaned metadata”.
 -       Usage: python process.py -c --inpath “path_to_metadata” -f “path_to_images” –outname “name_of_new_metadata”

 - b)	"process"